 Proprietor, Vicki Wilson, spends many of her days combing the Greenbrier Valley for antiques to sell.
-Twenty-three years on the hunt, she fills a unique roll – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.
+Twenty-five years on the hunt, she fills a unique role – uncovering, and sometimes rescuing, and most certainly preserving the Valley’s many treasures and day-to-day-items-turned-antique.

 Every room is filled -- silver to jewelry, locally made furniture, china, 19th-century political ribbons – just about anything of historical significance.
 One recent acquisition?
 Handmade banquet cloths from the personal collection of Hermann Rusch, the founder of The Greenbrier’s Culinary Apprenticeship Program.